Isfhan/learn-nextjs/README.md

 ![image](https://github.com/user-attachments/assets/8f464280-af6e-4834-8631-feeb3c57fd9e)

-As the world moved forward, people invented steam engines.
-In the web world, this was like the invention of **backend development** using tools like **PHP**.
-Instead of making pages one by one, websites could now connect to databases and create pages automatically.
-It was a huge improvement—just like trains made long-distance travel faster and easier.
+As the world progressed, people invented steam engines to revolutionize travel.
+Similarly, in the web world, the advent of backend development brought about significant changes.
+Using tools like PHP, ASP, JSP, and Ruby on Rails, websites could now connect to databases and generate pages dynamically.
+This innovation was a substantial improvement, much like how trains made long-distance travel faster, easier, and more efficient.
+Instead of creating and managing pages manually, content could now be stored and retrieved automatically, enabling more complex and interactive web experiences

 #### Dynamic websites
 ![image](https://github.com/user-attachments/assets/24480e7f-9887-401f-bbae-83a19323839a)